Luis García (footballer, born 1978)

 Luis Javier García Sanz (born 24 June 1978) is a Spanish former professional footballer who played as a winger.

-He played professionally for Barcelona and Atlético Madrid in his homeland, amongst others – being brought up in the former's youth ranks – appearing abroad for Liverpool, with whom he won the 2005 Champions League and the 2006 FA Cup.
+He played for Barcelona and Atlético Madrid in his homeland amongst others – being brought up in the former's youth ranks – appearing abroad for Liverpool, with whom he won the 2005 Champions League and the 2006 FA Cup.
 Over the course of eight seasons, he amassed La Liga totals of 150 games and 22 goals.

 A Spain international for three years, García earned 18 caps and represented the nation at the 2006 World Cup.

 Club career

 Barcelona

 Born in Badalona, Barcelona, Catalonia, García began playing football with local Badalona at the age of 6, arriving at Barcelona's academy six years later from neighbours Sant Gabriel.
 After two successful seasons with their reserves, he left on loan for Real Valladolid, where he made his La Liga debut on 22 August 1999 in a 1–0 away loss against Numancia.
 He finished the campaign at Segunda División's Toledo also on loan, his four goals not being enough to prevent relegation for the Castilla–La Mancha side; on 18 August 1998, he had made his first competitive appearance for the Blaugrana, coming on as 78th-minute substitute for Boudewijn Zenden in a 2–1 defeat at Mallorca in the Supercopa de España.

 Subsequently, García played another year in the second tier, being instrumental in Tenerife's promotion by scoring 16 league goals under the guidance of manager Rafael Benítez.
 Loaned for the fourth time by Barcelona, he returned to Valladolid for 2001–02, netting seven top-division goals in 25 matches, including two in a 5–1 away victory over Tenerife.